 In some parts of the State, new solar PV installations are already being restricted, as our network operators find solutions to local grid stability issues.
 To avoid this, a new policy framework is urgently needed to coordinate the efficient integration of DER into our power system.

 In response to these challenges, the Energy Transformation Taskforce will develop a DER Roadmap to ensure we can integrate growing levels of DER into the State’s electricity systems in a safe and secure way and to make sure customers can continue to benefit from solar PV and other new technologies.

 The Roadmap will guide changes to policies, regulations, technical requirements and customer protections to support the integration of DER over the short, medium and longer term.
 The Roadmap will also provide guidance on how DER can be integrated with the operation of the power system and Wholesale Electricity Market in the south west.

-In parallel with the development of the Distributed Energy Resources Roadmap, the Taskforce will revise the network connection requirements and performance standards for distributed energy technologies.
+In parallel with the development of the DER Roadmap, the Taskforce will revise the network connection requirements and performance standards for distributed energy technologies.

 The Taskforce will also improve the visibility of DER on the power grid to enable the system operator to better manage their effect on system security.

 On 30 July, the Energy Transformation Implementation Unit held the first DER Roadmap – Industry Workshop.